Guidance for COVID-Related Support for Students, Summer 2022

 For any student entering isolation, it’s generally a good idea to inform your faculty as soon as possible that you will need to miss some class meetings.
 You are not under any obligation to inform faculty of your specific diagnosis.
 You may find it helpful to share with them that you need to miss class for medical reasons.
 Work with your faculty directly so you understand the best ways to keep up with course content while you are out of class.
 You may want to reach out to a classmate about having them send you electronic copies of class notes.
 If, at any point, you expect to miss more than three consecutive class periods in a given class, please contact the Office of Student Accessibility at firstname.lastname@example.org.

 Expectations for Behavior

 Students must receive clearance from a Lewis & Clark Wellness staff member before leaving isolation and resuming normal activities.

 Isolation is a critical component of keeping our community as healthy and safe as possible.
 As such, while you are isolating:

-- Do not leave your room unless you
+- Do not leave your room (or residence, if you live off-campus) unless you

 - are picking up meals or taking out your trash